l4zz3rj0d/cyart-vapt-team/WEEK-2/Scanning/README.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 # Nmap done at Mon Jan  5 04:25:44 2026 -- 1 IP address (1 host up) scanned in 16.46 seconds

 ```
-- Vulnerability table summarizing identified risks

 ## Outcome
-The scanning phase successfully identified critical services suitable for
+The vulnerability scanning phase successfully identified critical network and
+web application weaknesses.
+These findings directly supported the exploitation
-further exploitation and provided the foundation for the exploitation and
+strategy and provided a clear attack path for the exploitation and
 post-exploitation phases of the VAPT workflow.